natewatson999/udp-hub/README.md

 #### udpHub.createServer.send

 This function is intended for responses.
-It has 5 parameters: a buffer of a response, the starting index of the response, the size of the response, the response port number, and the IP address "v6 and v4 are both valid" of the intended client.
+It has 5 parameters: a buffer of a response, the starting index of the response, the size of the response, the response port number, and the address "IPv4, IPv6, and DNS addresses are all valid" of the intended client.
 There is an optional 6th parameter: a callback function that is fired when either the response is sent or if there is an error in the response.
 The function has one parameter: a possibly-null error object.

 #### udpHub.createServer.close